oracle-livelabs/oci/digital-twin/01-set-up-environment/set-up-environment.md

     - **Dynamic Group**: An arrangement of matching rules used to manage permissions to enable specific resources to access other specified resources.
 - **Oracle Data Science Platform**: Serverless platform that lets developers create, run, and scale applications without managing any infrastructure.
 - **Oracle Kubernetes Engine (OKE)**: Oracle-managed container orchestration service that can reduce the time and cost to build modern cloud native applications.
-- **Anomaly Detection Service Project**: Project resource for Anomaly Detection Service (ADS).
-ADS is an AI service that enables developers to more easily build business-specific anomaly detection models that flag critical incidents, resulting in faster time to detection and resolution.
-Specialized APIs and automated model selection simplify training and deploying anomaly detection models to applications and operations—all without data science expertise.
+- **Oracle Anomaly Detection Service**: AI service that enables developers to more easily build business-specific anomaly detection models that flag critical incidents, resulting in faster time to detection and resolution.
+Specialized APIs and automated model selection simplify training and deploying anomaly detection models to applications and operations - all without data science expertise.
 - **Oracle Object Storage**: Securely store any type of data in its native format, with built-in redundancy.
 - **Streaming**: Real-time, serverless, Apache Kafka-compatible event streaming platform for developers and data scientists.
 - **Virtual Cloud Network (VCN)**: Customizable and private cloud network.